 There are 3 ways to update your will including a codicil, making an amendment, and executing a new will.

-A codicil to a will is an addition to your will.
+A codicil is a will amendment.
 It doesn't require changing the will itself; rather it attaches a statement that adds to or amends the will.
-This is typically drawn up by a lawyer.

 It’s possible to make handwritten changes to your will by crossing things out or adding new information.
 It’s important to follow the requirements very carefully for a handwritten amendment - the changes must be signed by you and the witnesses who originally signed your will, and if you don’t follow those instructions, the changes may not be valid.